How to Write the Discussion Section of a Research Paper: Definition, Tips & Examples

 The discussion offers a narrative that ties everything together, helping the reader understand the broader significance of your research.

-Purpose of the Discussion in a Research Paper
+Purpose of a Discussion in a Research Paper

 The purpose of the discussion section is to interpret your results in the context of your research questions or hypotheses.
 This is where you can highlight the importance of your findings, explain any unexpected results, and acknowledge the limitations of your study.